-But the story of the Stanley Brothers and how they launched one of the industry's most recognizable CBD brands actually begins with another cannabis product: medical marijuana.
 The brothers were successfully cultivating medical marijuana for cancer patients when they became enthralled with expanding that health and wellness focus through the potential of cannabis strains rich with cannabidiol (CBD).

-That epiphany guided the brothers to the development of a strain that was high CBD and low THC, and it also led them to their muse.
+That guided the brothers to the development of a strain that was high in CBD and low THC, and it also led them to their muse.
 CBD oil made from that strain was shared with Charlotte, who through its use realized a reduction in the frequency of her seizures and other symptoms she had struggled with for years.
 The Stanleys and Charlotte were the subjects of international acclaim, even appearing together on a well-watched CNN special in 2013, as Charlotte shared how the oil packed with high amounts of CBD was instrumental in changing her life.

 Named after Charlotte, Charlotte's Web CBD oil remains one of the most popular picks among CBD enthusiasts.
-Over the years, the Charlotte's Web brand has evolved to include various industrial hemp-based CBD oil products, from its original CBD tinctures to gummies, pet products and more.
+Over the years, the Charlotte's Web brand has evolved to include various industrial hemp-based CBD oil products, from its original CBD tinctures to gummies, pet products, and more.

 Unfortunately, Charlotte lost her courageous battle with her disease in April 2020, but the brothers remain steadfast in their mission to better the planet and the people living upon it.

 Charlotte's Web is also extremely transparent into the contents of their products, which are developed throughout an annual process they call, "From seed to shelf to you."
-It offers users a Certificate of Analysis (CoA) from a third-party source that verifies exactly how much of every cannabinoid is included in each product.
+They offer users a Certificate of Analysis (CoA) from a third-party source that verifies exactly how much of every cannabinoid is included in each product.
 On its website, the company even offers a convenient place to enter a product's lot number to find its specific CoA.

 Charlotte's Web is one-stop shopping for all of your CBD needs.
 The company offers hemp products of nearly every delivery mechanism, features flavors like mint chocolate and lemon twist, and makes full-spectrum oils that include a variety of cannabinoids beyond just CBD.
 Best of all, Charlotte's Web is a certified B Corporation.

 While the company does a lot of things right, it's important to note that CBD is not evaluated by the Food and Drug Administration (FDA) and is not intended to diagnose, treat, cure or prevent any disease.
 We should also mention that while Charlotte's Web's reputation is exceptionally good, the company has been subject to scrutiny in the past.